kaynami/font-pair/README.md

-# font-pair
+# Font-Pair
 Awesome Google Font Pairings
-With Popular Bible Verses That Everyone Knows and Loves
+With Popular Bible Verses that everyone enows and loves

+# New Feature
+Copy and Paste with just click of a button